Skip to table of contents

 Special Student status does not ensure acceptance into a degree program.
 Special students are not eligible for financial aid.
 International students attending on an F1 visa are not eligible to enroll as a Special Student.

-Special students must apply through the online application.
-The application deadline for special students is two (2) weeks before the first day of class.
-Enrollment must be completed one (1) week prior to classes starting in any term.
-Enrollment as a special student is subject to the approval of the college, instructor(s) and the Graduate College dean (if applicable).
+Special Students must apply through the online application.
+The application deadline for Special Students is two (2) weeks before the first day of class.
+Enrollment must be completed one (1) week prior to the start of class in any term.
+Enrollment as a Special Student is subject to the approval of the college, instructor(s) and the Graduate College dean (if applicable).
 Graduate College applicants must hold a baccalaureate degree from a U.S. accredited college or university.

 Enrollment is limited to a maximum of twelve (12) semester hours or three (3) terms, whichever comes first.
 A maximum of twelve (12) credit hours earned as a Special Student may be applied as credit toward a degree if approved by the admitting program or college dean.
 Credit earned as a Special Student may be petitioned to be counted toward a degree program provided the criteria for full standing admission is met at the time of admission.

-For assistance, please contact the college offering the course or the Office of Admissions and Records at (405) 271-2359.
+For assistance, please contact the college offering the course or OU Health Sciences Recruitment and Admissions at (405) 271-2359.

-Proficiency in reading, writing, speaking, and understanding English is essential to the success of students at the University of Oklahoma Health Sciences Center.
+Proficiency in reading, writing, speaking, and understanding English is essential to the success of students at OU Health Sciences.
 Each applicant whose first language is not English is required to demonstrate English proficiency by achieving a satisfactory score on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-Minimum scores vary by department and are viewable on the Admissions and Records website.
+Minimum scores vary by department and are viewable on the OU Health Sciences Recruitment and Admissions website.

-Official TOEFL scores must be reported directly from the testing agency to OUHSC using institution code 6902.
-IELTS scores must be sent by the applicant to Admissions@ouhsc.edu and scores verified by admissions staff.
+Official TOEFL scores must be reported directly from the testing agency to OU Health Sciences using institution code 6902.
+IELTS scores must be sent by the applicant to Admissions@ouhsc.edu and scores will be verified by OU Health Sciences Recruitment and Admissions staff.
 Applicants born abroad to parents with U.S. native citizenship are exempt from the English Proficiency requirement.
 A copy of the U.S. birth certificate or passport will be required as verification.

 Scores must be less than two years old by the start of the term in which the student applies.
 Scores expire after two years and must be resubmitted.
 The institutional TOEFL examination completed through the University of Oklahoma, Norman campus, is acceptable.
 Registration and exam dates are available online at http://cidl.ou.edu/ or by calling (405) 325-1921 or (405) 325-1208.
 Exams administered through institutions other than the University of Oklahoma will not be accepted.